Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Is there a yearly fee for an LLC in New York?

-Every other year, the Biennial Report and $9 state filing fee must be paid.
+The Biennial Report and $9 state filing fee must be paid every other year.

 How long does it take to start an LLC in New York?

-LLCs formed online are processed in 7 business days, while mailed-in forms can take up to 2-4 weeks.
+LLCs formed online are processed in 7 business days, while mailed-in forms can take 2-4 weeks.

 What is a Foreign Limited Liability Company?